 So we don’t really know why the people that found her thought that she was a mermaid and what happened to her: Was she still alive when she was cast ashore?

-Or was she dead and the description of her white colour refered to her skeleton?
+Or was she dead and the description of her white color referred to her skeleton?

 In fact, some people believe that what was cast ashore might have actually been a blue whale and the original meaning might have been lost over the centuries because at first it was only told orally.